 - Reset the device to factory settings.

 In comparison to multitouch issues, this is, sadly, a hardware problem.
 Namely, some users’ reports state that there’s a case of the LCD screen bleeding.
 The bottom part of the display panel illuminates and it seems that it’s badly placed.

 Since this is a hardware issue on the isolated device, we strongly suggest asking for a replacement or a refund.
 A repair is also an option, but we advise against it.
 Just ask for a replacement.

 3: Bad brightness display sensor

-Bad adaptive sensor readings are hardly a novelty for Xiaomi.
-The Adaptive brightness is a universal feature which automatically sets the brightness based upon the ambient light.
+Bad adaptive light sensor readings are hardly a novelty for Xiaomi.
+Adaptive brightness is a universal feature that automatically sets the brightness based on the ambient light.
 As some users stated, this feature is rather erratic on the Poco F1, as the sensor frequently misses the optimal brightness levels.
 And the brightness either gets too low or too high, respectively.